Juan Onofre Chamorro: Biography

 By the outbreak of World War I, Chamorro was kept under constant surveillance by the state, which brought him into frequent conflict with the police.
-In 1916, Chamorro called a congress of maritime workers' unions in Valparaiso, where a general strike to implement the eight-hour day was declared.
+In 1916, Chamorro called a congress of maritime workers' unions in Valparaíso, where a general strike to implement the eight-hour day was declared.
 Chamorro was imprisoned again and the right-wing press orchestrated a smear campaign against him, prompting Chamorro to carry revolvers with him for self-defense.
 In order to avoid being recognised by police, Chamorro intentionally distorted his face when appearing in public.

 In the wake of the strike's suppression, Chamorro started to think that a new form of trade union organisation was necessary.
 Influenced by the programme of industrial unionism, in 1918, he established a Chilean branch of the Industrial Workers of the World (IWW-C) and was elected as its general secretary.
 In 1920, the IWW-C was declared to be a terrorist organisation and Chamorro was imprisoned for almost a year while its members were prosecuted.
 In prison, Chamorro formed a mutual aid organisation, which established a prison library and organised an International Workers Day demonstration, drawing the attention of the left-wing press.
 Even after he was released from prison in February 1921, he continued to visit other prisoners and maintained contact with the mutual aid group.

 Chamorro kept a low profile after his release from prison, staying out of trade union organising and debates between anarcho-syndicalists and industrial unionists.
 He only returned to trade union organising in 1925, when he participated in a series of maritime workers' conventions.
 During the dictatorship of Carlos Ibáñez del Campo, Chamorro went into hiding.
 By the 1930s, he was only attending syndicalist rallies infrequently.
-Juan Chamorro died in a hospital in Valparaiso, on 23 June 1941.
+Juan Chamorro died in a hospital in Valparaíso, on 23 June 1941.